 Sales teams cannot use Veridion for prospecting (no direct dials, personal emails, or LinkedIn profiles)

-Organizations needing both company data and contact data must buy and maintain two separate platforms
+Organizations needing both company data and contact data must maintain two separate platforms

 No Buyer Intent or Behavioral Signals

-Veridion tracks what companies are and what they do, not whether they're looking to buy
+Veridion tracks what companies are and what they do, not whether they are looking to buy

 No intent data showing when accounts research specific topics or visit competitor websites

-Procurement teams can find suppliers, but sales teams can't identify accounts showing buying behavior
+Sales teams cannot identify accounts showing buying behavior

-As of 2026, Veridion does not appear to have active profiles on G2 or TrustRadius under its current brand name
+Veridion does not have active G2 or TrustRadius profiles under its current brand name

 Legacy reviews exist only for the former Soleadify brand on Capterra

-These limitations are not failures.
-They reflect Veridion's deliberate choice to specialize in company-level intelligence for non-sales use cases.
-But for organizations whose primary need is go-to-market execution, these gaps are structural.
+These limitations reflect Veridion's deliberate choice to specialize in company-level intelligence for non-sales use cases.
+For organizations whose primary need is go-to-market execution, these gaps are structural.

 Best Veridion Alternative for GTM Teams: ZoomInfo

 ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B dataset in the industry: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 300M+ verified business emails.
-That data fuels ZoomInfo's GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
-The result: the AI drafting your next email follow-up understands the concern behind the conversation, your next GTM play targets accounts matching your actual win patterns, and your next forecast reflects buying evidence rather than rep optimism.
-Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
+That data fuels the GTM Context Graph, an intelligence layer that unifies your CRM records, conversation transcripts, and behavioral signals with the 1.5B+ data points ZoomInfo processes daily.
+The result: AI-drafted outreach understands the concern behind the conversation, GTM plays target accounts matching your actual win patterns, and forecasts reflect buying evidence rather than rep optimism.
+Your team accesses this intelligence through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or Enterprise API and MCP in any front-end.

 ZoomInfo Lite: $0/month (Permanent Free Plan)